 A teacher must aim to build a cooperative and friendly environment.
 They should motivate and encourage students and provide them with timely guidance.
 They should provide feedback frequently, keeping the learners in the loop and helping them improve.

 Students must be optimistic and enthusiastic about learning and should always take an initiative to enhance their learning level to facilitate personal growth and development.
 Active participation in learning, further evaluating, and improving upon your methods are the fundamentals of holistic learning.

 Stages of Self-Directed Learning

-Assessing the motivation and preparations for learning.
-Analyzing the current environment, conditions, and learning space.
+Assessing the motivation and preparations for learning and analyzing the current environment, conditions, and learning space

-Identifying and formulating learning goals; creating a well-structured and organized plan with the help of instructors.
+Identifying and formulating learning goals and creating a well-structured and organized plan with the help of instructors

 Engaging in the learning process.
 Immersing oneself in the pool of learning is ideal, but staying focused and analyzing the employed learning process is also crucial.